 Preferred Equity offers investors a fixed monthly or quarterly return along with a fixed allotment of the project upside during repayment.

 The risk is somewhat higher with preferred equity, but you get paid before equity holders and project sponsors.
-You get the best of both worlds:
+You get:

 - Monthly or quarterly returns with lower risk